-However, enough time has passed since some of the more respectable models by Beats were released that the price isn’t really an issue anymore if you aren’t dead set on owning only the latest models.
-That’s why in this article we’ll be comparing the Beats Mixr and the Beats Solo 2 headphones to see which of these old-timers would be the best choice for you if you wanted to experience what Beats is all about at an affordable price.
+However, enough time has passed since some of the more respectable models by Beats were released that the price isn’t really a challenge anymore if you aren’t dead set on owning only the latest models.
+That’s why in this article we’ll be comparing the Beats Mixr and the Beats Solo 2 headphones to see which of these old-timers would be the best choice for you if you wanted to feel what the Beats are all about at an affordable price.

-Now, these two on-ear headphones do a lot of this similarly, which is unsurprising given that there’s only a one year gap between them.
+Now, these two on-ear headphones do a lot of this similarly, which is unsurprising given there’s only a one-year gap between them.
 They’re both on-ear headphones that were designed with as much emphasis placed on the looks and portability as on the sound.
-So if you’re judging by looks, there isn’t a clear winner here.
-They’re both stunning, with more than enough color options to satisfy any user.
+So if you’re judging by looks, there isn’t an obvious winner here.
+They’re both quite attractive, with more than enough color options to satisfy any user.

 The Mixr does look a bit more unique, especially with the rotating ear cups, but it by no means presents a grand departure from the signature Beats looks that the Solo 2 has going for it.
-Overall, which headphone you’ll find more appealing will boil down to preference, but since they both look simply amazing, we don’t think this should ever be an issue.
+Overall, which headphone you’ll find more appealing will boil down to your personal preference, but since they both look simply outstanding, we don’t think this should ever be an issue.

 However, the same can’t be said for the build quality.
-Now the Mixr is by no means a flimsy or poorly made headphone, but it also isn’t as good as the Solo 2, which is all we’re concerned about in this article.
+Now the Mixr is not a flimsy or poorly made headphone, but it also isn’t as good as the Solo 2, which is all we’re worried about in this article.

 It’s got some durability going on for it, thanks to a few metal parts and the robust feeling plastic, but it just didn’t impress us.
 The Solo 2, on the other hand, may look a lot alike, what with the mostly plastic design with a few metal parts, but it definitely feels like the sturdier headphone of the two.